ziggi24/beesharpedev/content/portfolio/race-tracker.md

 date = "2025-01-03T10:00:00+00:00"
 title = "Race Tracker"
 weight = 9
-description = "GPS race tracking with live splits and shareable recaps.
-Built with SvelteKit, Mapbox, and Supabase."
+description = "Look up and keep track of your upcoming races, triathlons, and other sporting events.
+Built with React, Next.js, and PostgreSQL"
 +++

 Look up and keep track of your upcoming races, triathlons, and other sporting events.
 Built with React, Next.js, and PostgreSQL.